-Today's organisations need graduates with both good degrees and skills relevant to the workplace, ie employability skills.
+Today's organisations need graduates with both good degrees and skills relevant to the workplace, i.e. employability skills.
 The University of Westminster is committed to developing employable graduates by ensuring that:

-- Career development skills are embedded in all courses - Staff continue to widen and strengthen the University's links with employers in all sectors.
+- Career development skills are embedded in all courses - Opportunities for part-time work, placements and work-related learning activities are widely available to students - Staff continue to widen and strengthen the University's links with employers in all sectors, involving them in curriculum design and encouraging their participation in other aspects of the University's career education and guidance provision